Kamalsharma29/30_days_of_code/README.md

 Data structures and algorithms are fundamental concepts in computer science and programming.
 This project is aimed at helping me build a strong foundation in these topics by dedicating focused time every day for a month.

 #Daily Progress 📈
-You can find my daily progress in the LeetCode directory on my Linkedin profile(https://www.linkedin.com/in/kamalsharma29) Each day, I will be adding a new folder with the date as its name, and inside each folder, you will find:
+You can find my daily progress in the LeetCode directory on [my LinkedIn profile](https://www.linkedin.com/in/kamalsharma29) Each day, I will be adding a new folder with the date as its name, and inside each folder, you will find:

 Code implementations
 Explanations and comments